suspistew/scion/README.md

 <img src="repo/banner.png" alt="Scion" />

 Scion is a 2D game library made in rust.

 ## Why this project ?

-Well, firstly because it was a good way to learn.
+Well, firstly because it' a good way to learn.

-Then because a lot of projects these days focus on adding a lot of feature pretexting feature parity with big editors.
+Then because a lot of projects these days focus on adding a lot of feature pretexting feature parity with big editors or game engines.
-Here we focus on the features that we really need for our projects.
-We won't add things just because they are cool, but because we need them in a game project
+Here I focus on the features that I really need for my projects.
+I won't add things just because they are cool, but because I need them in a game project

-Scion relies on a short list of principles that also serves as a guideline:
+Scion relies on a short list of principles that also serves as a guideline.

+### Goals

 - Strong focus on **2D** only.
 - **Easy** and **Fun** to use.
 - Clean and readable source code.

+### Maybe one day goals

+### Non goals

+- Ultra/over optimized code and performances.
+For this, please try other engines or build your own !

 ### Notable dependencies